Where'd Todd Go?...

 What he was doing was going to other completely uninvolved police agencies trying to get them to say things which would exclude him from having to do the right thing; and he did that by leaving all of the most important stuff out when describing the situation to them, and then waiting for the answer that he knew they would then give him back.
 Then he'd use it to try to convince me that I had absolutely nothing to go on.
 But he was very careful to never go to the involved agency and tell them what happened and see what they had to say.
 This isn't a man of conscience who wants to do the right thing.
 It's a man who knows he was involved in an unethical way and who doesn't want to call attention to that fact that he had obtained information he had no business obtaining, and no business knowing nor reason to know. ...Period.

 And so, to this day, Detective Mayo has not yet been brought to justice, because Jeff Capehart will not approach GPD about it and tell them what he knows.
-Jeff keeps applying criminal law to the situation and since it's handled internally and he thinks there's no criminal consequences for him to compel him to answer, he sees no reason to help.
+Jeff keeps applying his own personal version of criminal law to the situation and since it's being handled internally (that's read "swept under the rug") and he thinks there's no criminal consequences for him to compel him to answer, he sees no reason to help.
 This is psychopath thinking.
 He's just making excuses.

 It's actually in his best interest not to come forward.
 You see, to bring this to GPD's attention means that the detective would get in trouble.
 The detective might spew...everything.
-His connection to Jeff would become obvious, they'd ask Jeff why he never brought it to their attention before, why he took SO LONG to come to them with it; and then Jeff might end up in trouble.
-Once the cop went down, he might spew about his other government connections, and what those people told him, and they'd go down.
+His connection to Phil and Melissa, and to Jeff, would become obvious.
+In investigating further, they'd ask Jeff why he never brought it to their attention before, why he took SO LONG to come to them with it; and then Jeff would end up in trouble.
+Once the cop went down, he might spew about his other government connections (Dave Donnelly) and what those people told him, and then they'd go down.
 And the cycle might repeat until we got all the way to NWS-JAX.
 The entire thing might crumble and fall apart if only Jeff would just go report this to the authorities.
-But he's keeping his mouth shut 1) because he doesn't want to get into trouble, and 2) he doesn't want to have his involvement pointed out to the world that he's been working so hard to build up a "perfect nice guy" image to, and 3) because it's just too much fun torturing me and he gets off on it and he loves being able to be in control of me and my life.
+But he's keeping his mouth shut 1) because he doesn't want to get into trouble, and 2) he doesn't want to have his involvement pointed out.
+After all, he's been hard at work building up his image to the world that he's very important and a can't-do-without kind of guy.
+And 3) because it's just too much fun torturing me and he gets off on it and he loves being able to be in control of me and my life.
 It's a thrill for him.